Make a contribution to my parish

 4. SPECIAL COLLECTIONS

 The Parish takes up a number of special collections throughout the year for charitable purposes beyond the Parish.
 Most of these collections are 100% tax deductible.
 Collections include the Charities of the Archdiocese of Sydney (Charitable Works Fund – taken up 3 times per year, Caritas – Project Compassion Appeal (taken up on Sundays during Lent), Catholic Mission (for Church communities in mission territories – taken up once per year), the St Vincent de Paul Society, the Holy Father’s Annual Appeal and the Annual Good Friday Holy Land Appeal.
 All these collections have special envelopes that are available in the church a few weeks prior to the Appeal.
-The Charitable Works Fund Appeal for 2020-2021 has been cancelled.
+The Charitable Works Fund Appeal for 2021-2022 has been reinstated.